wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Dynamics Analysis/Weight and Gravity.md

 For an object to remain at rest or move at constant velocity, the net force must be zero:
 $F_{\text{lift}} - F_{\text{gravity}} = 0 \Rightarrow F_{\text{lift}} = F_{\text{gravity}}$

+### A More Accurate Measure of The Force of Gravity

 ![[Pasted image 20240802055712.png|300]]